 A few days later, I contacted support again but this time, via live chat, and was told that it’s a 30-day guarantee.
 Regardless of what the term of that is, you can still get a refund generally, but only on the leftover hosting period and if the company determines that its services aren’t working.

-Hosting Australia offers 24/7 support and you can reach support through phone, live chat, and email.
-Also, it provides remote support through TeamViewer and has a knowledge base with in-depth guides.
+Hosting Australia offers 24/7 support, and you can reach them through phone, live chat, and email.
+They also provide remote support through TeamViewer and have a knowledge base with in-depth guides.